-Our Middle School guidance counselors and teachers lead students through a structured Advisory program, giving students and teachers and opportunity to meet on a less formal level and explore character-building topics together on a small scale.
+Our Middle School counselors and teachers lead students through a structured Advisory program, giving students and teachers an opportunity to meet on a less formal level and explore character-building topics together on a small scale.

 Beginning in sixth grade, Pine Crest students have developmentally appropriate opportunities to increase their independence, with the use of personal lockers, deadlines associated with independent and group work, responsibility for an individualized schedule, and juggling after school activities with homework.